janbaer/janbaer/README.md

 I'm a passionated and experienced developer from Munich, Germany.

-- 🔭 I work with Kubernetes, Docker, Node.js, React.js, Next.js, Go
+- 🔭 I work with Kubernetes, Docker, Node.js, React.js, Next.js, Go and now also Rust
 - In my current project I use Svelte.js, to learn new things.